AD-Archer/Nixos/README.md

 *   Switched to the NixOS default firewall, renaming `ufw.nix` to `firewall.nix`.
 *   Ensured the backup service has `bash` and `git` in its PATH for proper operation.
 *   Numerous automatic and manual backup checkpoints were recorded throughout the day.

+#### Part 15

+Here are the additional changes for today's NixOS flake log:

+*   Switched to the NixOS default firewall, renaming `ufw.nix` to `firewall.nix`.
+*   Ensured the backup service has `bash` and `git` in its `PATH`.
+*   Numerous automatic backups reflect continuous development throughout the day.